subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## Building World Models Using EBMs

 The Predictice Processing framework tells us that both the perception and planning abilities in living organisms is crtically dependent on their ability to build a world model, as captured by the distribution $p(y_{n+1}|y_n, a_n)$.
+I am going to use a more general distribution $p(y_{n+1}|y_{\le n}, a_n)$, in which the new state is influenced not just by the preceding state, but perhaps other states in the perceptual history.
 In this section I will show EBMs can be used to model this distribution, and thereby serve a way in which world models can be built in robots.
 As we saw in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html), EBMs can be implemented using diffusion models and this is the approach that we will pursue.